 Mature applicants must be at least 19 years of age by the start of classes, be out of secondary school for at least one year and usually do not have a high school diploma.
 Mature applicant assessment for this program is available in the Counselling Department in the subjects of English and Math.
 The assessment(s) will demonstrate proficiency in required admission subjects.
 For all other admission requirements applicants must complete the required course(s) as listed above.
 For more information please contact the Counselling Department at ext.
 3412.
 Academic admission requirements can be obtained through Academic Upgrading and Pre-Programs at Lambton College.

-Typical opportunities that may be available to the graduate of this certificate program include positions in municipal fire departments, in the fields of fire suppression and fire prevention.
+Typical opportunities that are available to graduates of this certificate program include positions in municipal fire departments, in the fields of fire suppression and fire prevention.